 In every proceeding a defendant will be summonsed to appear at court on a specified date in order to respond to the claim against them.
 Should a defendant fail to attend on the return date and/or fail to indicate that the matter is to be defended, the plaintiff may apply to the court for judgment by default; similarly, judgment in default may be given if a defendant fails to table their defences on the due date.

 Where judgment in default of appearance or in default of defences is obtained, a defendant may apply to the court for the judgment to be set aside upon affidavit evidence setting out the reasons for the application.

 Representative or Collective Actions

 Representative actions are permitted where more than one person has the same interest in a claim (Royal Court Civil Rules, Rule 33).

 Unless the court directs otherwise, any judgment or order given in a claim where a representative party is acting shall be binding on those represented in the claim.
 However, a judgment may only be enforced by or against a person who is not a party to the claim with the court’s permission.

 There is also provision for representation of interested parties who cannot be ascertained, for example in actions concerning the estate of a deceased person or property subject to a trust (Royal Court Civil Rules, Rule 34).
 The Rules also make provision for beneficiaries to be represented by trustees in appropriate cases, and for any judgment or order given to be binding on the beneficiaries (Royal Court Civil Rules, Rule 35).

 Requirements for Cost Estimate

-There is no provision in Guernsey's court rules which require Advocates to provide a cost estimate or budget at the outset of litigation.
-However, under the rules of professional conduct applicable to Guernsey Advocates, clients should be given information about the likely costs at the beginning of a matter.
+There is no provision in Guernsey’s court rules which requires advocates to provide a cost estimate or budget at the outset of litigation.
+However, under the rules of professional conduct applicable to Guernsey advocates, clients should be given information about the likely costs at the beginning of a matter.

 Early Judgment Applications